mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-payment-methods-wallet-credits.en.md

-# Configure the integration with Mercado Pago Wallet
+# Configure the integration with Mercado Pago Wallet and Installments without card

-To configure Payment Brick integration to receive payments with Mercado Pago Wallet you need to follow the steps below.
+To configure Payment Brick integration to receive payments with **Mercado Pago Wallet and Installments without card** you need to follow the steps below.

 1. [Create preference](#bookmark_create_preference)
 2. [Create container](#bookmark_create_container)